stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_recap.md

 [<sup>1</sup>](#returnfootnote1)<a name="footnote1"></a>  Remote machines, machines that you _connect to_ rather than _sit at_, are becoming more common as demands for computing and storage resources grow.
-These machines are often dedicated _compute machines_ specialized for the heavy computational loads required when performing advanced analysis or working with large datasets.
-While these machines are much more powerful than a laptop, they often lack graphical interfaces, requiring users to interact over the command line to take advantage of the compute power.
+These machines are often dedicated "compute machines" specialized for the heavy computational loads that arise when performing advanced analysis or working with large datasets.
+While these machines are much more powerful than a laptop, they often lack graphical user interfaces (GUIs).
+Without a GUI, users must interact over the command line to take advantage of the remote compute power.
 One example is the [Sherlock cluster][sherlocklink] which allows users to run computationally expensive processes, including training deep neural networks.